-Joey Lussick gave an exclusive interview to Salford Red Devils TV following his signing for another two seasons at the AJ Bell Stadium.
+Joey Lussick gave an exclusive interview to Salford Red Devils TV following his signing for another two seasons at the The Salford Stadium.

 Lussick, sponsored by Capricorn Security, discussed his period with the Club throughout The Qualifiers, the reasoning behind his decision to stay at Salford Red Devils and an upcoming pre-season in British winter.
 Watch the full interview here: